 Brentwood Darlington is a neighborhood in Southeast Portland.
 It is bordered by the Woodstock, Mount Scott-Arleta, and Lents neighborhoods.
 It also borders the city of Happy Valley to the south.
 This is a mostly residential neighborhood.

-Click the image for a searchable Brentwood Darlington neighborhood map including all homes for sale.
+Click the image for a fully searchable Brentwood Darlington neighborhood map, including all homes for sale.

 Features of the Brentwood Darlington Neighborhood

 Like most neighborhoods in Southeast Portland, Brentwood Darlington is mostly residential with a few major thoroughfares running through it.
 One of the primary features of this area is its abundance of parks and schools.
 Within its border, you have five city parks and one baseball field, making it one of the greener neighborhoods in Portland.
 As far as schools, most of the facilities inside Brentwood Darlington are preschools and elementary.
 Interestingly, you have to venture far outside the neighborhood for high school, as the nearest one is Grant in North Lents.

 On the northwestern border of Brentwood Darlington is the Apostolic Faith Church.
 What makes this place notable is that it is both a church and a campground.
 The property spans over six city blocks, making it one of the largest faith congregations in the city.
 Overall, Brentwood Darlington is very family-friendly; the streets are quiet and you feel a strong sense of community.

 Since this area is mostly residential, you have to go to its borders to find most of the shops and retailers.
 The streets marking the northern and eastern sides of Brentwood Darlington are the main hotspots.
 However, 52nd ave cuts through the west side of the neighborhood, and it has a few gems as well.
 That’s actually where we begin our tour of Brentwood Darlington businesses.